Shishkin 'almost certain' to run in 1965 Chase at Ascot on Saturday, reveals Nicky Henderson

-Nicky Henderson reveals Shishkin is poised to make his seasonal return in Saturday's 1965 Chase at Ascot; watch the November Racing Weekend at Ascot live on Sky Sports Racing on Friday November 24 and Saturday November 25
+Nicky Henderson reveals Shishkin is poised to make his seasonal return in Saturday's 1965 Chase at Ascot; Pic D'Orhy "will be ready to rock and roll"; watch the November Racing Weekend at Ascot live on Sky Sports Racing on Friday November 24 and Saturday November 25

 Nicky Henderson has revealed Shishkin is "almost certain" to run in the 1965 Chase at Ascot on Saturday.